Spello: Archeology

-The densely inhabited town, built with stone, retains its medieval aspect; the town is enclosed in a circuit of medieval walls built on Roman foundations, including three Roman Late Antique gates (Porta Consolare, Porta di Venere and the "Arch of Augustus") and traces of three more.
-The town incorporated the remains of an amphitheater.
+Spello preserves extensive remains from the Roman period within and around the present town.
+A Roman road runs between the southern gate and the gate opposite the Church of San Ventura, and many archaeological remains along this route show that Roman Hispellum extended beyond the area of the modern settlement, occupying part of the adjoining plain near the road.

-Among the churches of interest in the town are:
+The town includes three Roman Late Antique gates (Porta Consolare, Porta di Venere and the "Arch of Augustus") and traces of three more.
+The town incorporated the remains of an amphitheatre.